team-alembic/ash_ai/README.md

 any kind of privelege escalation because it always operates by calling actions on resources, never by accessing data directly.

+## Current status:

+Experimenting with adding vectorized fields and trying to get agents to use them.
+The filter schema is quite complex and the gpt4o doesn't seem to be able to figure out how to use them (i.e provide input and a predicate like `eq`).
+It may not be the best approach compared to advising users to add search actions that use vectors and foregoing the complex filter schema.

 ## What goes into making this ready?

 1. Must be made agnostic to provider.